 30% Federal Tax Credit for Heat Pump Water Heaters

-Is Your Heat Pump Water Heater Eligible for a Federal Tax Credit under the Inflation Reduction Act?
+Is Your Heat Pump Water Heater Eligible for a Federal Tax Credit?

 Did you buy a new water heater for your home?
 You might qualify for a tax credit.
-On January 1, 2023, new federal tax credits came into effect under the provisions set forth in the Inflation Reduction Act.
-These tax credits cover a wide range of home energy efficiency improvements, including equipment like heat pump water heaters, natural gas water heaters, and other equipment and upgrades like air conditioners, windows, doors, home energy audits, and more.
+On January 1, 2023, new federal tax credits came into effect under the Inflation Reduction Act.
+These tax credits cover a wide range of home energy efficiency improvements, including heat pump water heaters, natural gas water heaters, and other equipment and upgrades like air conditioners, windows, doors, home energy audits, and more.
 You can claim tax credits on qualifying expenses for equipment installed between January 1, 2023 and December 31, 2032.

 Federal Tax Credit Overview

 Annual Limits: 30% of the project cost up to a $3,200 annual maximum for all energy efficiency improvements claimed under this credit, subject to aggregate limits.
 The qualifying equipment and is divided into two groups, each with its own annual limit:

-- Up to $1,200 annual limit toward the purchase of any combination of central air conditioners, furnaces, boilers, plus other home envelope improvements (e.g. windows/doors/skylights, insulation, electrical).
+- Up to $1,200 annual limit toward the purchase of any combination of natural gas water heaters, central air conditioners, furnaces, boilers, plus other home envelope improvements (e.g. windows/doors/skylights, insulation, electrical).

 - There are per-project limitations as well.
-Below, we will detail the tax credits available for heat pump water heaters and natural gas water heaters.
+Below, we’ll talk about the tax credits available for heat pump water heaters and natural gas water heaters.
 For further details about tax credits for other types of energy efficient home improvements, visit energystar.gov.

 Dates: Equipment must be purchased and installed January 1, 2023–December 31, 2032.

 Property Requirements: Equipment must be installed in an existing home and your principal residence (the place you occupy most of the time).
 New construction and rentals do not apply. here are also certain restrictions if you use your home for business.
 Your principal residence must be in the United States and may be a house, houseboat, mobile home, cooperative apartment, condominium, or a manufactured home to qualify.

 Heat Pump Water Heaters: